The Frame of Reference

 What is the signal measured against?

 Six independent axes.
-A working alpha is a single point across all of them — cross-sectional and mid-frequency and machine-learned and market-neutral at once.
+A working alpha is a single point across all of them — cross-sectional and multi-day and machine-learned and market-neutral at once.

 ◆ Why a shared language matters